TorontoDataScientistsWithoutBorder/pinyoursay/doc/plan.md

   - 1. yonge & finch starbucks [shown as GPS coordinates(N 43° 43' 31.2456", W 79° 29) on the map) has a very nice server that would give you a free birthday drink in your entire week of birthday ^_^
   - 2. Dynamic Medical Center-Private colonoscopy clinic [shown as GPS coordinates(43.7828° N, 79.4166° W)] has a terrible receptionist
   - 3. Edithvale Community Center has a very annoying receptionist :(
-- request needs of daily public infrastructure or business services to be shown on the map:
+- request needs of public infrastructure for daily life or business services to be shown on the map:
   - 4. yonge and cummer intersection [shown as (43.786708 N, -79.416419 W)] this area does not have any library nor any community center while having at least 6 huge condo towers coming up]

 ### potential beneficiaries of the tool: